 But, is that what they really use the data for?

-This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR will be enforced and permanently change the way you collect, store and use customer data.
+This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR was enforced and permanently changed the way you, as a business, collect, store and use customer data.

-In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, Dell and Dimension Research found that 80% of businesses know few details or nothing about GDPR.
+In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, AIIM found that more than 50% of businesses know little or nothing about GDPR.

-That’s why today, we will explain what is GDPR, how it will impact your business and include practical tips on how you can start preparing for GDPR.
+So, whether you're in tech, travel, retail or an entrepreneur, we explain what GDPR is, how it will impact your business and include practical tips on how you can prepare for GDPR compliance.

 What is GDPR?

-On May 25, 2018, a new European privacy regulation called The General Data Protection Regulation (GDPR) will come into effect.
+On May 25, 2018, the new European privacy regulation came into effect.

 According to the GDPR directive, personal data is any information related to a person such as a name, a photo, an email address, bank details, updates on social networking websites, location details, medical information, or a computer IP address.